 Urological surgeons are able to use 3-D reproductions of their patients’ organs as guides to find cancerous cells.
 Surgery often is recommended for patients with aggressive cases of prostate cancer.
 But doctors need an exact guide to find the exact location of the cancer.

-Inderbir Gill, MD, associate dean of clinical innovation at the Keck School of Medicine of USC and executive director of the USC Institute of Urology, uses 3-D printed organs to improve patient outcomes.
-“Once we are in there, it has been impossible to see where the cancer is,” Dr. Gill said.
-“Our chances of removing all the cancer increase with better data and better tools.”
+Inderbir S. Gill, MD, executive director of the USC Institute of Urology and associate dean for clinical innovation at the Keck School of Medicine of USC, uses 3-D printed organs, to improve patient outcomes.
+“Once we are in there, it has been impossible to see where the cancer is,” says Gill.
+“Our chances of removing all the cancer increase, with better data and better tools.”

-The 3-D copy of the prostate helps Dr. Gill avoid coming into contact with areas surrounding the prostate (like nerve bundles), which can lead to harmful side effects, including incontinence and impotence.
-According to Dr. Gill, the surgeons at the USC Institute of Urology are among the first to explore this technology.
+The 3-D copy of the prostate helps Gill avoid coming into contact with areas surrounding the prostate (like nerve bundles), which can lead to harmful side effects, including incontinence and impotence.
+According to Gill, the surgeons at USC Urology are among the first to explore this technology.

 Measuring the right amount of radiopharmaceuticals